kalexz277/discord-webhook-logger/README.md

 # discord-webhook-logger
-a simple discord keylogger that also grabs the users pc info. this uses python.
+a simple discord keylogger that also grabs the users pc info, it uses python.